kaidez/javascript-prototype-screencast/scripts/02-script.md

 And for starters, I'm gonna pass a parameter called "pool", which will define whether or not the house has a pool.
 And that means I have to type this.pool-equals-pool inside the function.

 And just to confirm what code gets returned, I'll add a console.log statement that returns the value of pool...console.log...this.pool.
 And then go to the bottom, and directly below var test, I'll write "test-dot-homeOptions".
+And I'm going to say that the house DOES of a pool in this case so I'm going to pass in a parameter of true here...

+And go back to the browser and refresh my page...and then open up the console.
+And we see that "pool" is set true as far as what the browser sees, and that's what I want.

 Now, passing params like this...it's fine if I have only 1 or 2 parameters, but if I want more than that (and I do), whoever uses this code will have to enter the params in a specific order and there's no guarantee that will happen, and if they don't follow the order, errors will happen, so this is messy...